nguyenwinle/itemcatalog/README.md

-#Item Catalog
+# Item Catalog

 Developed a web application using the Flask framework in Python that provides a list of items within each city as well as building a user login via google and facebook to utilize the add/edit/delete features of the application.
 The application uses the OAuth protocol for authentication and authorization.

 Also implemented various HTTP methods and how these methods relate to CRUD (create, read, update and delete) operations.

-##Tools and Frameworks
+## Tools and Frameworks

-HTML5.
-CSS, Bootstrap, Vagrant, Flask, SQLAlchemy, Google and Facebook Oauth2 & APIs.
+HTML5, CSS, Bootstrap, Vagrant, Flask, SQLAlchemy, Google and Facebook Oauth2 & APIs.

-##Project Requirements
+## Project Requirements

 Item Catalog includes:
 * Home page of Web Application